CyVerse-learning-materials/tools-services-and-reproducible-science-workshop/index.rst

       - Introduction to Jupyter
       -
       -
+      - - |Dataquest Jupyter|
-      -
+        - |Markdown Cheatsheet|
     * - 11:30-12:00
-      - Building workflows with SnakeMake
+      - Starting a project with Docker
       -
       -
-      -
+      - - |Introduction to Git and Version Control|
     * - 12:00-01:00
       - Lunch
       -